Article 50 · transparency · in force since 2 August 2026

 Concrete disclosure and information texts for bots, content and interfaces

-Action list with owner and priority to be compliant before 2 August 2026
+Action list with owner and priority for the applicable duties

 Note on the transition period for existing generative AI